Deputies arrest 70-year-old man accused of sexually assaulting young girl

 According to the sheriff's office, Warren Blanchard was arrested over an incident that occurred in late December involving a female juvenile.

-Base on the interviews, “scientific" testing and numerous related circumstances, detectives obtained a warrant for Blanchard's arrest.
+Based on the interviews, “scientific" testing and numerous related circumstances, detectives obtained a warrant for Blanchard's arrest.

 Blanchard was arrested and charged with indecent behavior with a juvenile.